QuickStart – One-to three-year term.

 The QS Program is designed to provide short-term, quick turn-around loans to assist with the early stages of project development.
 QS loans have the following specific terms and conditions:

-- Download Quickstart loan terms and interest rate here.
+- Download Quickstart loan terms sheet here.

 This program is intended to assist: (1) developers with more complex projects needing acquisition and/or predevelopment funds and which projects need longer timeframes to complete predevelopment activities (such as securing entitlements and other financing commitments, undertaking relocation, etc.) before they can reach construction start; and (2) owners of existing affordable housing developments to address immediate needs, including refinancing to preserve affordability, and rehab while awaiting the necessary time to lapse before they can seek to refinance with tax credits or other funding source.
 The following are terms and conditions specific to this program:

-- Download SemiPerm loan terms and rates here.
+- Download SemiPerm loan term sheet here.